 Thailand’s high season has a problem: haze.

 The country’s PM2.5 Air Quality Index, which generally keeps to double digits during the off season, shoots up to anywhere between 100 to 160 from November to February, forcing tourists to cancel hotel bookings and grounding flights due to poor air visibility.
-The impact on public health is equally palpable, with Bangkok reporting an alarming surge of residents seeking treatment for diseases related to intense air pollution from September 2019 – January 2020.
+The impact on public health is equally palpable, with a 2021 Greenpeace report indicating that smog has raised the risk of premature death by 13% in Bangkok.

 While some farmers have become more aware of the problems caused by agricultural burning, there hasn’t been much of an incentive to stop.
 Harvesting machines are expensive, and burning is the fastest way to rid themselves of rice stubble and indigestible rice husks.